larry-a4/go-empyrean/README.md

 #### CLI

-Run `./shyft-geth.sh` with one of the following flags:
+Run `sh shyft-config/shyft-geth.sh` with one of the following flags:

 - `--setup` - Setups postgres and the shyft chain db.
 - `--start` - Starts geth.